crosser/pdns-pipe-nmc/README.md

 Unlike those, this project is a single-purpose tool acting as a (real time) bridge between [Namecoin](http://namecoin.info/) and DNS.
-[PowerDNS](https://www.powerdns.com/) provides a stable DNS frontend, with an easy to implement backend interface.
-The latter is used in this project.
+It is implemented as a `pipe backend` to [PowerDNS](https://www.powerdns.com/), which provides stable DNS frontend, and has simple backend interface.

 ## Building